editorconfig/editorconfig-emacs/README.md

 * `root` (only used by EditorConfig core)

 Not yet covered properties marked with <del>over-strike</del>
-– pull requests implementin missing features warmly welcomed!
+– pull requests implementing missing features warmly welcomed!
 Typically, you will want to tie these to native functionality, or the configuration of existing packages handling the feature.